On the breakdown point of transport-based quantiles: Introduction

+{Another popular notion of multivariate quantiles are the spatial or geometric quantiles \cite{chaudhuri1996}.
+Their breakdown point properties have been recently studied by \cite{konen:paindaveine2023,konen:paindaveine2025}.
+See \cite{hallin:konen2024} for an extensive discussion of the relative merits of transport-based quantiles and spatial quantiles.
+More general notions of multivariate quantiles have been explored in the recent work of \cite{konen:paindaveine2022,konen2025}.}

+{ As noted in \cite{ronchetti2023}, the robustness of optimal transport in the sense of robust statistics measures such as breakdown point and influence functions were unexplored.
+Our results and the parallel work of \cite{paindaveine:passeggeri2024} constitute the first breakdown point analysis of transport maps.} { Our results cover the discrete-discrete and continuous-continuous cases, whereas \cite{paindaveine:passeggeri2024} focused on the semi-discrete.
+We recall that the semi-discrete (empirical) optimal transport map $\hat{T}^{SD}$ is the transport map from the reference measure $\mu$ to the empirical measure $P_n$.
+In the context of transport-based quantiles, this estimator has been proposed by \cite{GhosalSen.19}.
+For this estimator, \cite{paindaveine:passeggeri2024} showed that ${\rm BP}(\hat{T}^{SD}(u_i))= \frac{\lceil n\cdot \mathrm{TD}(u_i; u^{(n)}) \rceil }{n} $.
+Hence, comparing this to \autoref{Theo:mainDiscrete}, we can affirm that the semi-discrete estimator is more robust than the discrete-discrete. }

-We note that the influence function is another common way to characterize the robustness properties of an estimator in the robust statistics literature \cite{hampel1974,hampeletal1986}.
-This approach is commonly referred to as infinitesimal robustness since it aims to quantify the impact of small amounts of contamination in the statistical functional of interest by finding a G\^ateaux derivative at a fixed perturbation $\delta_x$.
+The influence function approach is commonly referred to as infinitesimal robustness since it aims to quantify the impact of small amounts of contamination in the statistical functional of interest by finding a G\^ateaux derivative at a fixed perturbation $\delta_x$ \cite{hampel1974,hampeletal1986}.
 In the context of transport maps, to the best of our knowledge, the form of the influence function $ \frac{d}{dt } \big\vert_{t=0}T_{\mu\to (1-t)P+t \delta_x} $ has not been established.
-The closest results we found in the literature involves finding the derivative of $ \frac{d}{dt } \big\vert_{t=0}T_{\mu\to (1-t)P+t Q} $ when $Q$ is regular enough (see \cite{manole2024centrallimittheoremssmooth} for periodic measures and \cite{gonzálezsanz2024linearizationmongeampereequationsdata} for the general setting).
+The closest results we found in the literature involve finding the derivative of $ \frac{d}{dt } \big\vert_{t=0}T_{\mu\to (1-t)P+t Q} $ when $Q$ is regular enough (see \cite{manole2024centrallimittheoremssmooth} for periodic measures and \cite{gonzálezsanz2024linearizationmongeampereequationsdata} for the general setting).